Jacopo Sansovino

-Jacopo d'Antonio Sansovino (2 July 1486 – 27 November 1570) was an Italian Renaissance sculptor and architect, best known for his works around the Piazza San Marco in Venice.
+Jacopo d'Antonio Sansovino (2 July 1486 – 27 November 1570) was an Florentine sculptor and architect of the Italian Renaissance.
+He was active in Florence, in Rome and in the Republic of Venice, where he worked particularly around Piazza San Marco.
 These are crucial works in the history of Venetian Renaissance architecture.
 Andrea Palladio, in the Preface to his Quattro Libri was of the opinion that Sansovino's Biblioteca Marciana was the best building erected since Antiquity.
 Giorgio Vasari uniquely printed his Vita of Sansovino separately.

 Biography

-Sansovino was born in Florence, Italy, and apprenticed with Andrea Sansovino, whose name he subsequently adopted, changing his name from Jacopo Tatti.
+Sansovino was born in Florence, Italy, as Jacopo Tatti.
+He apprenticed with Andrea Sansovino, whose name he subsequently adopted.

 In Rome, while living in the palace of the late Cardinal Domenico della Rovere, (Note: Wolfgang Lotz states Sansovino lived in Giuliano da Sangallo's house while in Rome.)
-Sansovino made a wax model of the Deposition of Christ for Perugino to use.
+Sansovino made a wax model of the Deposition of Christ for Pietro Perugino to use.
 Around 1510, Sansovino was invited by Bramante, along with three other sculptors to make wax copies of the Laocoön.
 Raphael judged Sansovino's copy as the best.

-Sansovino returned to Florence in 1511, where he received commissions for marble sculptures of St. James for the Duomo and a Bacchus, now in the Bargello.
+Sansovino returned to Florence in 1511, where he received commissions for marble sculpture of St. James for the Duomo and the Bacchus, now in the Bargello.
 His proposals for sculpture to adorn the façade of the Church of San Lorenzo, however, were rejected by Michelangelo, who was in charge of the scheme, to whom he wrote a bitter letter of protest in 1518.

 In the period of 1510–17, Sansovino shared a studio with the painter Andrea del Sarto, with whom he shared models.
 Like all sixteenth-century Italian architects, he devoted considerable energy to elaborate temporary structures related to courtly ceremonies and festivities.
 The triumphal entry of Pope Leo X into Florence in 1515 was a highpoint of this genre.
-Sansovino subsequently returned to Rome where he stayed for nine years, leaving for Venice in the year of the Sack of Rome.
+Sansovino subsequently returned to Rome where he stayed for nine years, leaving for Venice in the year of the Sack of Rome (1527).